-Vianden is a fairytale like village with a restored medieval castle about 1.5h drive away from Luxembourg City.
+Vianden is a fairy-tale like village with a restored medieval castle only a short 1.5h drive away from Luxembourg City.

-We were quite lucky with our timing in Vianden as we ended up there that one day a year when seemingly the whole of Luxembourg heads there to celebrate the Nut Market, locally known as Veiner Nëssmoort (held annually on a Sunday mid-October) which means crowds and all kinds of traditional nutty foods and drinks.
-We tried Nëssdrëpp or Nut-schnapps and other liquors and we did approve of them all.
+We got quite lucky with our timing in Vianden.
+We ended up there that one day a year when seemingly the whole of Luxembourg heads there to celebrate the Nut Market, locally known as Veiner Nëssmoort (held annually on a Sunday mid-October, check the upcoming date and info here).
+This meant the town centre was closed for traffic with crowds pouring into the streets and sampling all kinds of traditional nutty foods and drinks.
+We tried the traditional Nëssdrëpp or Nut-schnapps among other liquors.

-Also, to our luck, the Vianden castle was almost empty despite the amount of people in the city that day as everyone was busy with the festivities.
+Also, to our luck, other noteworthy attractions were almost empty despite the amount of people in the city that day as everyone was busy with the festivities.

 Constructed from 11th to 14th centuries on foundations of a Roman fort, Vianden Castle is one of the most beautiful feudal residences in Europe from romanesque and gothic periods.
 It was sold piece by piece and neglected for a long time but has been restored to its former glory when transferred to State’s ownership in 1977.

 It’s featured in movies such as Shadow of the Vampire with John Malkovich, Sherlock Holmes with Christopher Lee and George and The Dragon with Patrick Swayze.

 Vianden’s other claim to fame is Victor Hugo who lived here for a short while.
 The house he lived in is now naturally a museum which unfortunately we didn’t manage to visit this time around due to all the excitement about nuts.

 Finally, it’s well worth queuing up for the Chairlift (free with Luxembourg card), which goes up to the height of 440 metres, to take in the stunning views of Vianden from the top.